SeisoLLC/goat/README.md

     EOF
     ```

 1. Autofix code formatting errors using those linters with a built-in `fix` option.
+Note, this is enabled by default
-Note, this will create a `dirty` git directory,
-   and you will need to manage committing and pushing any changes; consider setting `INPUT_AUTO_FIX=true` locally instead.
+   when running locally and can create a `dirty` git directory.
+You will need to manage committing and pushing any
+   changes.

     ```bash
     uses: seisollc/goat@main
     with:
-      auto_fix: true
+      auto_fix: false
     ```

 #### Supported Linters